Mutual Fund Distributor Commissions: Types, Structure, Earnings, and Guidelines in 2025

 - Percentage Range: 0.50% to 1.00%

-- Example: If an investor has ₹1,00,000 in a mutual fund with a 1% annual trailing commission, you receive ₹1,000 each year for your ongoing services and support.
+- Example: If an investor holds ₹1,00,000 in a mutual fund with a 1% annual trailing commission, the distributor earns ₹1,000 each year for ongoing services.

-- Expense Ratio Impact: The commission paid to distributors contributes to the mutual fund scheme’s expense ratio.
-Consequently, higher commission payouts can result in elevated expense ratios, potentially affecting investors’ overall returns.
+- Expense Ratio: The commission paid contributes to the mutual fund scheme’s expense ratio.
+Higher commissions can lead to higher expense ratios, which may lower the investor’s returns.

 Ethical Considerations in Mutual Fund Distribution